mozilla/uniffi-rs/README.md

 #### TODO: Callbacks

-WebIDL has some syntax for them, but I haven't looked at this in any detail at all.
+WebIDL has some syntax for them, but we haven't looked at this in any detail at all.
 It seems hard, but also extremely valuable because handling callbacks across the FFI boundary has been a pain point for us in the past.